Skip to main content

 Consult a doctor or registered dietitian.
 They can help you identify potential food triggers and develop a personalized dietary plan that supports your mental and physical health.

 Remember: Dietary changes alone might not be enough to manage panic attacks.
 If you struggle with frequent or severe panic attacks, seek professional help from a therapist or psychiatrist who can develop a comprehensive treatment plan.
+This plan may include a combination of therapy, medication, and lifestyle changes, such as relaxation techniques and stress management strategies.

 Comments